LambdaHack/LambdaHack/README.md

 in a game window of exactly 720p (standard HD) dimensions.
 The `8x8xb.fnt` bitmap font results in a tiny window and covers latin-1 characters only.
-The scalable `16x16xw.woff` font results in window sizes dependent on the `fontSize` parameter in the config file.
-With `fontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`.
+The scalable `16x16xw.woff` font results in window sizes dependent on the `scalableFontSize` parameter in the config file.
+With `scalableFontSize = 16` it should look almost the same as the pixel-perfect `16x16xw.bdf`.

 If you don't have a numeric keypad, you can use mouse for movement or you can enable the compact laptop keys (uk8o79jl) or the Vi keys